 NVDA Roadmap

-This document outlines NV Access’s planned development roadmap for NVDA and its supporting infrastructure.
-Priorities are grouped into short, medium and long-term timeframes.
-This roadmap will be updated to reflect completed projects, development progress and significant changes to the world of screen readers and the wider technology space.
+This document outlines NV Access’s planned development roadmap for NVDA and its supporting infrastructure for 2026.
+Priorities are grouped into short, medium, and long-term time frames.

 Short-Term Priorities